Amouage

-Amouage is an Omani luxury fragrance brand founded in 1983 and operated by the Oman Perfumery LLC, a subsidiary of the Omani SABCO Group.
+Amouage is an Omani niche fragrance brand founded in 1983 and operated by the Oman Perfumery LLC, a subsidiary of the Omani SABCO Group.

 History

 The company was founded, at the request of Sultan Qaboos bin Said al Said, in 1983 in Muscat, Oman by Prince Sayyid Hamad bin Hamoud Al Busaidi.

 In 2006, David Crickmore was appointed CEO.
 Christopher Chong was the creative director.
 Crickmore and Chong resigned in 2019.
 In 2025, Renaud Salmon became the creative director of Amouage.

 In recent years, Amouage has expanded its range to include bath, home and leather goods.
 The cap of the women's fragrance bottles is made in the form of the dome of the Sultan Qaboos Grand Mosque, while the men's one replicates the handle of the ceremonial Kanjar dagger, which is the national symbol of Oman.

 In July 2025, Amouage became the first beauty and Middle Eastern brand to join the Aura Blockchain Consortium, a Swiss non-profit founded by LVMH, Prada Group, Cartier, and OTB Group.
 The partnership introduced a Digital Product Passport for fragrances, allowing customers to verify authenticity and access digital ownership certificates via blockchain.